sakthiinfotec/weblinks/concepts_design-patterns.md

 * Makes it super easy to plug in authentication, load balancing, logging and monitoring
 * Clients open long lived connection to a gRPC server
 * At the core, define messages and services using Protocol Buffers
+* Supports timeout at client side, eventually cancels the request at server side
 ```

 #### Microservices